Suing a City, County, or State for Injury: Special Rules

 Shorter Time Limits

-But, when suing the state or local government, there are often strict time limits for bringing your injury claim.
+But, when suing the state or local government, strict time limits often apply to bringing your injury claim.
 Some jurisdictions require that you file a claim within 30 days of your injury.
 Other states require a claim within 60, 90, or 120 days after your injury.
-Many states have one time limit for claims against a city, town, county, or municipality, and another for claims against the state or a state agency.
-However, not all states have a government-specific time limitation, and you may only need to be aware of the general statute of limitation for your injury.
-You can find the rules for each state in our personal injury state laws section.
-(Opens in a new window.
-You'll find the time limits listed under the general statute of limitations, or under "Claims Against the Government".)
+Many states have a time limit for claims against a city, town, county, or municipality and another for claims against the state or a state agency.

 Notice Requirements

 Notice of Claim Period.
 After sending the Notice of Claim to each person or entity, you must wait for a period of time before filing a lawsuit in court.
 This period is typically between 30 and 120 days.
-The court will dismiss a lawsuit that is filed before the Notice of Claim period expires.
+The court will dismiss a lawsuit filed before the Notice of Claim period expires.

 • failure to supervise activity on public property